 California Law Review Online

 Murray, Melissa and Tani, Karen M., "Something Old, Something New: Reflections on the Sex Bureaucracy" (2016).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2522.